alexwbi/alexwbi.github.io/_posts/2021-04-06-food-waste-market-landscape.md

 We saw this list and naturally focused on the combined ~80% share from households and restaurants.
 However, we quickly realized these were also the hardest categories to tackle.

 To understand why, it’s helpful to think about the factors that determine the value of a food waste stream:
-- Amount of waste produced: A college dining hall that produces 5 tons/day at one location is a more attractive potential customer than a hundred single-family homes that produce the same amount of waste in aggregate.
+- **Amount of waste produced**: A college dining hall that produces 5 tons/day at one location is a more attractive potential customer than a hundred single-family homes that produce the same amount of waste in aggregate.
 This goes back to the idea of energy density.
-- Contamination: The industry distinguishes between _pre-consumer_ and _post-consumer_ food waste, which is pretty much what it sounds like.
+- **Contamination**: The industry distinguishes between _pre-consumer_ and _post-consumer_ food waste, which is pretty much what it sounds like.
 Pre-consumer food waste, such as kitchen scraps, are generally lower contamination than post-consumer food waste, which is more likely to contain cutlery, napkins, and other non-organic waste.
 Contamination matters for certain types of waste processing facilities more than others — I’ll go into more detail in the next section.

 Regrettably, out of all the food waste producer categories, household food waste has the lowest energy density and largest degree of contamination.
 We didn’t run a detailed techno-economic analysis, but I would bet that it’d be excruciatingly difficult to make the economics work here.